 2 tablespoons (1 fluid ounce) milk or cream

-Preheat your oven to 325°F. Grease or line two 24-cup mini muffin tins and set them aside.
+Preheat your oven to 325°F. Grease or line a standard 12-cup or 24-cup mini muffin tin and set it aside.

 In a large bowl, place the flour, xanthan gum, baking powder, baking soda, salt, pumpkin pie spice and granulated sugar, and whisk to combine well.
 Add the brown sugar and whisk to combine, working out any lumps in the brown sugar.
 Add the butter, pumpkin butter, vanilla and eggs, and beat until well-combined and smooth.
 The batter will be light, but scoop-able.

 Fill the prepared muffin cups about 2/3 of the way full, and place in the center of the preheated oven.
-Bake until golden and the top springs back when pressed gently with your fingertip (about 10 minutes).
+Bake until golden and the top springs back when pressed gently with your fingertip (about 10 minutes for miniatures, 18 minutes for standard size).
 Remove the cupcakes from the oven and allow to cool in the pan for 5 minutes.
 Transfer to a wire rack to cool completely.